 We call this form of decentralized distribution Bootstrapping Arts and Engineering or B.A.E.

-A decentralized “Studio Novità” represents the creation of a CopyCake project, while BAE is how the creation distributes itself.
+A decentralized “Studio Novità” represents the creation of a CopyCake project, while BAE is how the creation distributes itself to its forming audience, which become something like co-founders.

 As a form of “funding” for a decentralized community, BAE employs a classic bootstrap model, artists create a collection of art, file it as copyright, and sell the art, give the proceeds to engineering startups who pledge their equity value to support the value of the copyright through compliant pathways.